jivizcaino/starter-academic/content/publication/MV/index.md

 ---
-title: "Natural Disasters and Growth: The Role of Foreign Aid and Disaster Insurance"
+title: "Natural Disasters and Growth The Role of Foreign Aid and Disaster Insurance"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here